pergus/netbox-zabbix/README.md

 ### Todo/Bugs

+* It should not be possible to assign an ip address to a zabbix interface for an ip that isn't associated with the underlyin device or vm.
+  Let's say we have two devices A and B. It should not be possible to create a zabbix interface for A and assign it an IP that belongs to B.

+* Since I rewrote a lot of code yesterday, run over all tests.
+  Is it possible to automat the tests?
+Maybe but the UI has to be tested as well.

 * Replace checks for interfaces in utils? with calls to has_agent_interface & has_snmpv3_interface.

 * Should the system issue a warning when a template is removed while it is